Taylour Paige

-Taylour Dominique Paige-Angulo (born October 5, 1990) is an American actress and dancer.
-She is best known for her role as Ahsha Hayes in the VH1 sports drama series Hit the Floor, and has gained recognition for her performances in the films Jean of the Joneses (2016), White Boy Rick (2018), Ma Rainey's Black Bottom (2020), Boogie (2021), and Zola (2020).
-Her performance in the latter film won her the Independent Spirit Award for Best Female Lead.
+Taylour Paige-Angulo (née Paige; born October 5, 1990) is an American actress.
+She received recognition for starring in the VH1 sports drama series Hit the Floor (2013–2016) and the comedy drama film Jean of the Joneses (2016).
+Her breakthrough role was the titular lead in the black comedy crime film Zola (2020), winning the Independent Spirit Award for Best Female Lead.
+She then starred in the drama film Ma Rainey's Black Bottom (2020) and the comedy drama film Beverly Hills Cop: Axel F (2024).

-In 2022, Paige ventured into music, collaborating with Kendrick Lamar on the song "We Cry Together", which reached the top twenty on the Billboard Hot 100 and earned her a Grammy Award nomination.
+Though not a musician, in 2022, Paige featured on Kendrick Lamar's spoken word song "We Cry Together", which debuted at number 16 on the Billboard Hot 100 and netted Paige a Grammy Award nomination.

 Early life and education

-Taylour Dominique Paige was born on October 5, 1990, in Santa Monica, California to Reginald Paige and Cheryl Williams.
+Taylour Paige was born on October 5, 1990, in Santa Monica, California to Reginald Paige and Cheryl Williams.
 She grew up in Inglewood, California, a suburb of Los Angeles, with her older brother Travis.
 Paige began dancing at the age of 2 and trained at Katnap in Venice, Westside Ballet Academy, and later spent two consecutive summers at the Kirov Academy of Ballet in Washington, DC.
 In 2001, she became a student of choreographer Debbie Allen, and auditioned for her musical Pearl.

 Paige attended St. Bernard Catholic High School in Playa del Rey where she graduated in 2008.
 She became a Los Angeles Laker Girl in 2010 and spent three months with the professional cheerleading squad before leaving to finish college and pursue her acting career.
 As a Laker Girl, she was featured in a special by Fox Sports on the making of the 2011 Laker Girls Calendar.
 She is a graduate of Loyola Marymount University.